bigmountainstudio/What-is-new-in-SwiftUI/README.md

 ## Updated Controls
+### Color
+* Has a new fixed [gradient](https://developer.apple.com/documentation/swiftui/color/gradient/) modifier that seems to lighten the color at the top in a linear gradient.

 ### NavigationLink
 * Works in combination with the [navigationDestination](https://developer.apple.com/documentation/swiftui/view/navigationdestination(for:destination:)) modifier.
 NavigationLinks have values and if there is a navigationDestination modifier that matches the NavigationLink's value type, then it is used and navigates to the view the navigationDestination specifies.